 Adrianne Todman: Biography

-Ms. Todman is the past Vice-President of the Council of Large Public Housing Authorities and a former Trustee with the National Housing Conference, and co-founded the Women in Housing Leadership Initiative, and also served on the Smith College President Council.
-Ms. Todman was recognized as a HousingWire Woman of Influence and is a recipient of the federal Distinguished Service Award, the Hammer Award from Vice President Al Gore, the NAHRO M. Justin Herman Memorial Award, and the DC Building Industry Association Government Partner award.
+Ms. Todman serves on Brooking’s “Housing as a Hub” work group.
+She served as Vice-President of the Council of Large Public Housing Authorities, a Trustee with the National Housing Conference, and co-founded the Women in Housing Leadership Initiative.
+She currently serves on the Smith College Board of Trustees and the Alumnae Association Board.
+She was named a "Woman of Influence" by HousingWire.
+She has received the federal Distinguished Service Award, the Hammer Award from Vice President Al Gore, the NAHRO Herman award of excellence, and the DC Building Industry Association’s Government Partner award, among many other recognitions.
 She is a graduate of Smith College.